ceshine/ceshine-hugo/content/post/docker-multi-stage/index.md

 ## CUDA-enabled Docker images

 We can build CUDA-enabled Docker images using nvidia-docker[[2]]({{<ref "#references" >}}).
-These types of images can potentially benefits hugely from multi-stage build, because (a) their sizes are quite big (usually multiple GBs) and (b) many packages that use CUDA requires CUDA library to build, which is only useful in build time.
+These types of images can potentially benefit hugely from multi-stage build, because (a) their sizes are quite big (usually multiple GBs) and (b) many packages that use CUDA requires CUDA library to build, but it is only useful in build time.

-We are going demonstrate the power of multi-stage build by building a Docker image that has PyTorch 1.1 and NVIDIA Apex[[3]({{<ref "#references" >}}) installed.
+We are going demonstrate the power of multi-stage build by building a Docker image that has PyTorch 1.1 and NVIDIA Apex[[3]]({{<ref "#references" >}}) installed.
 Here's a sneak peek of the build image and the final runtime image:

 {{< figure src="image-sizes.png" caption="The sizes of the \"build\" image and the final \"runtime\" image. " >}}